jennie/phish3/public/overlays/scenario-10.md

-# Discerning Official Looking Emails

-Can You Spot the Real Deal?
+# Can You Spot the Real Deal?

 Identify legit emails by checking for official logos and trusted links.